isobel-p/sulpicia/sulpicia-1.md

 ```

 ### Summary
-Sulpicia expresses her delight that love has come at last *(tandem venit amor)* and Venus has granted her prayer.
+Sulpicia expresses her delight that love finally comes *(tandem venit amor)* and Venus has granted her prayer.
 She is happy to be able to make her love public rather than keep quiet about it out of modesty.

 [< Summary](/sulpicia-summary.md)